 Annual Wine Events Throughout Oregon's Washington County

-Located in the lush, fertile Willamette Valley, Oregon's Washington County is a prime wine destination in the Pacific Northwest.
+Located in the lush, fertile Willamette Valley, Oregon's Washington County: The Tualatin Valley is a prime wine destination in the Pacific Northwest.
 Those in the know gather at the nearly 30 wineries in the northern end of the valley.
 From fragrant Pinot Noir to Riesling that tickles the taste buds, dozens of varietals are waiting to be tasted, discussed, and most of all enjoyed.
 Most tasting rooms in Washington County are open year-round (many open weekends only), and enjoy fewer crowds--even during peak seasons.
 However, the best times to experience Washington County's wine country are during the annual events, which offer special tastings, entertainment and the chance to visit wineries that usually are not open to the public.

 The following is a list of the wine-related events that take place here in the northern tip of the famed wine-growing region, Willamette Valley:

 North Willamette Wine Trail Weekend - April: Wineries join together and open their doors for a weekend complete with food, fun, wine and a little education.
 The event was launched in 2009 and has attracted oenophiles from throughout the region.
 For the price of admission, wine enthusiasts can visit any of the 25+ wineries during the weekend, each location offering special tastings, food pairings and educational information, such as wine blending, biodynamic farming and more.
 Guests will receive a commemorative wine glass for complimentary tastings and a bag filled with coupons and other goodies.
 Not to be left off, designated drivers receive a goody bag as well.
 Tickets are $45 for the full weekend, $30 for Sunday only, and $10 for a designated driver ticket.
-Buy tickets for the April 12-13, 2014 event.

 Memorial Weekend in Wine Country - May: For 22 years, wineries throughout the Willamette Valley have invited guests to celebrate the dawn of summer during Memorial Day weekend.
 Many of Washington County's wineries, as well as hundreds of others throughout Oregon, open for the three-day weekend, including several that are not regularly open to the public.
 This annual event features tastings of new releases, barrel samples, food pairings, live music and other activities.
 Tasting fees vary from $5-20, and each year, several wineries donate a portion of proceeds to a designated, local charity.
 (See list of wineries in Oregon's Washington County)